JanStureNielsen/ah-customer-stripe/README.md

 The input for all the REST calls in the Stripe Customer Object in json form.
 As described at https://stripe.com/docs/api/customers

 ### Stack
-* Java 11
 * Spring Boot/Rest
-* Spring Boot (see src/main/java/com/fem/adhoc/StripeApplication.java)
+* Spring Boot (see src/main/java/ah/customer/stripe/Application.java)
 * Spring Rest (see src/main/java/com/fem/adhoc/controller/StripeController.java)
 * Lombok